Will your second pregnancy be different from your first? Find out what to expect.

 -

 If possible, bring your child to meet the newborn baby of a friend or family member.
 This will allow them to see what their younger sibling will look like.
-You can say, “You won’t be able to play with her right away, but you’ll be able to touch her and hold her in your arms.”
+You can say something like, “You won’t be able to play with them right away, but you’ll be able to touch them and hold them in your arms.”

 Things to keep in mind